JavaScript Data Types

 2. String

-The String type is used for textual data, enclosed in single ('), double ("), or backticks (`) for template literals.
+The String type stores text and supports ('), double ("), or backticks (`)

 • Example: